SALT-NLP/IDBR/README.md

 ```
 ### Training models in Setting (Sampled)

-Note that in the following exps, default epoch number is 4, we may prune it to a smaller number due to certain task is easy to overfit.
+Note that in the following exps, default epoch numbers should be set to 4.

+We prune some of them to a smaller number due to certain tasks are easy to overfit.

 #### Finetune